Reconstruction of the Ranks of the Nonextremal Cards and of Ordered Sets with a Minmax Pair of Pseudo-Similar Points: Conclusion

 \section{Conclusion}

 Theorem \ref{minmaxpsrecon} is another entry in the ever-growing list of reconstructible ordered sets.
 For the task of reconstructing the minimal and maximal decks, Theorem \ref{minmaxpsrecon} eliminates any and all concerns regarding isomorphisms between minimal and maximal cards.
-Theorem \ref{getnonexcndeck} and Lemma \ref{identnonbotofSUMRC} are another step for this task, as Theorem \ref{getnonexcndeck} identifies the deck that consists of the maximal and the minimal cards together and Lemma \ref{identnonbotofSUMRC} identifies some maximal cards.
-Together with Corollary \ref{getsomemincards}, we arrive at the following result, which, in light of Proposition 6.5 of \cite{Schmarked} (ordered set of width $3$ are reconstructible if their maximal cards on which $P\setminus \max (P)$ is ``marked" are reconstructible), is a significant step towards finishing the reconstruction of ordered sets of width $3$,
+Theorem \ref{getnonexcndeck}, Corollary \ref{getsomemincards}, and Lemma \ref{identnonbotofSUMRC} are further steps for this task: Theorem \ref{getnonexcndeck} identifies the deck that consists of the maximal and the minimal cards together and Corollary \ref{getsomemincards} and Lemma \ref{identnonbotofSUMRC} identify some maximal cards.
+We obtain the following consequence, which, in light of Theorem 6.6 of \cite{Schmarked} (ordered sets of width $3$ are reconstructible if their maximal cards on which $P\setminus \max (P)$ is ``marked" are reconstructible), is a significant step towards finishing the reconstruction of ordered sets of width $3$,

 \begin{cor} Let $P$ be an ordered set of width $3$.
 Then the (unmarked) minimal and maximal decks of $P$ are reconstructible.

 \end{cor}